 Yes.
-Our wrap-around care is provided by an outside company called Aspire.
-Aspire run breakfast club from 8:00am and after school club until 6:45pm.
-Arrangements can be made directly with Aspire if this is a service you require upon being given a place at our school.
-The school also offers a range of after school clubs each term ranging from sports, cooking, arts and crafts and drama etc. that run from 3:30pm-4:30pm.
+Breakfast club is run by the school from 8:00 am.
+An external organisation, Aspire, run an after school club until 6:45pm.
+Arrangements can be made directly with the school and with Aspire if this is a service you require upon being given a place at our school.
+(See the Website for details.)
+The school usually also offers a range of after school clubs each term ranging from sports, cooking, arts and crafts and drama etc. that run from 3:30pm-4:30pm.